-Starting from a 27 dollar loan to 42 women by Mohammed Yunus in 1976, microcredit has grown to worldwide efforts by different organizations claiming a gross loan portfolio of over 43 billion dollars through 2009 with over five-hundred million borrowers and their families being affected (Goldsworthy, 2010; Reille, 2010; Daley-Harris, 2009).
-According to a publication from MIX Market, a microfinance institution (MFI) data gathering organization founded by the Consultative Group to Assist the Poor (CGAP) in 2002 which the Bill and Melinda Gates Foundation supports, "the loan portfolio [of almost 1,400 MFIs] grew 34 percent per year on the average [between 2003 and 2008]" (Gonzalez, 2010, brief 5, ¶ 1), even though during the years of 2007 and 2008 the world experienced the worst financial crisis since the great depression of the 1930s.
-While traditional bank after bank became insolvent in the United States, MFIs from India to Kenya grew.
+Starting from a 27 dollar loan to 42 women by Mohammed Yunus in 1974, microcredit has grown to worldwide efforts by different organizations claiming a gross loan portfolio of over 43 billion dollars through 2009 with over five-hundred million borrowers and their families being affected (Goldsworthy, 2010; Reille, 2010; Daley-Harris, 2009).
+According to a publication from MIX Market, an microfinance institution (MFI) data gathering organization founded by the Consultative Group to Assist the Poor (CGAP) in 2002 which Bill and Melinda Gates Foundation supports, "the loan portfolio [of almost 1,400 MFIs] grew 34 percent per year on the average [between 2003 and 2008]" (Gonzalez, 2010, brief 5, ¶ 1), even though during the years of 2007 and 2008 the world experienced the worst financial crisis since the great depression of the 1930s.

 Some may claim that microfinance is nothing new.
 What they may mean is that the concept of helping the poor is not new.
-Sure, we've all tossed change into a panhandler's cup or the Salvation Army cauldron.
-We've all spotted a few bucks to a friend in need, perhaps far more than 27 dollars, but such things are charity, not microfinancing.
-Further, while the delivery system may well be novel, the impact of microfinancing is creating a change in what may be the purpose of a business.

-The concept of helping the poor has been around as long as man has walked the earth.
-However, as societies developed into nations, helping the poor was left to charitable institutions, churches, and for the most part, the government.
+However, the delivery system may well be new, and its impact has created a change in what may be the purpose of a business.
+The concept of helping the poor is as old as the years man has walked on this earth.
+However, as societies developed into nations, helping the poor was left to the government.
 As different forms of governments developed, the delivery of aid to the poor changed.
 Some industrialized nations induced aid to the poor of emerging nations by encouraging other governments with loans and sponsored programs such as development banks and financial institutions to eradicate poverty.

-"The economic and financial crises of the 1980s, coupled with mismanagement of banks and financial institutions, have propelled the liquidation of development banks and specialized financing structures dedicated to reducing poverty.
+Then, "the economic and financial crises of the 1980s, coupled with mismanagement of banks and financial institutions, have propelled the liquidation of development banks and specialized financing structures dedicated to reducing poverty.
 This situation has accentuated the exit of small economic operators and the rural world from classic financing structures."
 (Ayayi & Sene, 2010, p.
 303).
-As the world suffered from recessions in the early 1990s, financial meltdowns in the second half of the first decade of this century, and more recent news of excess government deficits, microcredit has become more popular as a cause and a social business.
+As the world suffered from recessions in the early 1990s, financial meltdowns in the second half of the first decade of this century, and more recent news of excess government deficits, microcredit has become more popular and noble as a cause and a social business.

-By December 1976, Muhammad Yunus started an institution that borrowed from other banks to loan to the poor.
-By 1982, the institution had 28,000 members and on October 1, 1983, became an actual bank.
-Muhammad Yunus founded Grameen bank, with a mission statement to; "make low-interest loans to the poorest of the poor, people with no collateral or credit history" (Dalglish, 2010, p.1) in a country ravaged by war and famine.
-As Grameen's success flourished, the mission and purpose became global in scope and the 1990s saw compound growth of MFIs increase by double digits.
+In 1983 when Muhammad Yunus founded Grameen bank, its purpose was to; "make low-interest loans to the poorest of the poor, people with no collateral or credit history" (Dalglish, 2010, p.1) in a country ravished with war and famine.
+As Grameen's success flourished, the mission and purpose became more global in scope in the 1990s and the compound growth of MFIs increased by double digits.